Kaifeng: Antiquity

-During the Spring and Autumn period, there existed two ancient cities in the vicinity of Kaifeng, one is called Yi (仪邑) built by the Wey state and one is Qifeng (啟封), built by Duke Zhuang of Zheng south of the present-day city.
+During the Spring and Autumn period, there existed two ancient cities in the vicinity of Kaifeng, one is called Yi (儀邑) built by the Wey state and one is Qifeng (啟封), built by Duke Zhuang of Zheng south of the present-day city.
 Wey was later annexed by the state of Wei.

 During the Warring States period, the lords of the state of Wei held the title of King of the realm of Liang (梁王, Liángwáng).
 In 361 BC, King Hui of Wei relocated the Wei capital from the city of An (安邑) to Yi where he built the city of Daliang (大梁).
 Thereafter, the Wei state was called Liang.
 During this period, the first of many canals in the area was constructed linking a local river to the Yellow River.
 When the State of Qin conquered the State of Wei, Daliang was destroyed and abandoned except for a mid-sized market town, which was renamed Junyi (浚儀).

 During the Han dynasty, Junyi was the capital of the Kingdom of Liang ruled by Liu Wu (son of Han emperor Wen) when he was enfeoffed as Prince of Liang.
 Liu Wu restored the old city walls and constructed many buildings.
 Daliang became a center of music, art, a refuge for artists, and of splendid gardens despite the trivial political importance of the city at this period.
 Emperor Jing of Han changed the name of the city of Qifeng to Kaifeng (開封) because of a naming taboo.
 During the Eastern Han era, the Kingdom of Liang was changed to Liang County, and part of it became the Chenliu Commandery (陳留郡) but was re-established as a principality during the Cao Wei and Jin dynasty.
 In 202, Cao Cao repaired the Suiyang Canal in Junyi, opening the Bian River to the Yangtze and Huaihe Rivers.
 The canal's completion allowed grain transport northbound from the Yangtze and Huaihe River regions, and Junyi, strategically located at a waterway and land junction, saw an economic recovery.